 Whether you have have been sober one year or twenty, you have gotten through some of the most grueling moments of your life by choosing recovery.
 Now it’s time to build and sustain a life worth living, one in which you feel connected to your desires, participate in relationships and feel in touch with your purpose, whatever that means to you.

-If you have any questions about early sobriety, longterm recovery or how to cultivate a sense of ease and comfort, schedule a free consultation with me.
+If you have any questions about early sobriety, longterm recovery or how , together, we can cultivate a sense of ease and comfort in your life, schedule a free consultation with me.